stijn-dejongh/lovecraft_public_domain/manuscript/quest_of_iranon.md

-% "The Quest of Iranon"
+# The Quest of Iranon
-% H. P. Lovecraft

 Into the granite city of Teloth wandered the youth, vine-crowned, his yellow hair glistening with myrrh and his purple robe torn with briers of the mountain Sidrak that lies across the antique bridge of stone.
 The men of Teloth are dark and stern, and dwell in square houses, and with frowns they asked the stranger whence he had come and what were his name and fortune.
 So the youth answered:

-  "I am Iranon, and come from Aira, a far city that I recall only dimly but seek to find again.
+_"I am Iranon, and come from Aira, a far city that I recall only dimly but seek to find again.
 I am a singer of songs that I learned in the far city, and my calling is to make beauty with the things remembered of childhood.
-My wealth is in little memories and dreams, and in hopes that I sing in gardens when the moon is tender and the west wind stirs the lotos-buds. "
+My wealth is in little memories and dreams, and in hopes that I sing in gardens when the moon is tender and the west wind stirs the lotos-buds."_

 When the men of Teloth heard these things they whispered to one another; for though in the granite city there is no laughter or song, the stern men sometimes look to the Karthian hills in the spring and think of the lutes of distant Oonai whereof travellers have told.
 And thinking thus, they bade the stranger stay and sing in the square before the Tower